aws-samples/iam-identity-center-team/docs/docs/overview/policies.md

 ## Eligibility policy

 **Eligibility policies** determine who can request temporary elevated access with a given scope.
-You typically define eligibility policies to allow specific people in specific teams to request temporary elevated access that you anticipate they will need to perform operational tasks as part of their job function.
+You typically define eligibility policies to ensure that people in specific teams can only request the access you anticipate they’ll need as part of their job function.

 Each eligibility policy has five main parts: